-A very interesting calculation was made some years ago that is worthy of mention here.
-If there was only one Christian on the face of the earth, and he determined to reach one other person within a year, and they determined to reach one other person each for the following year and this process continued, in only 33 years there would be over 4 billion Christians.
-If this process were projected for 34 years, there would be 8,589,934,592 Christians.
-From time to time we have taught this same concept of "each one reach one" in our Churches.
+An interesting calculation was made some years ago that is worthy of mention here.
+If only one Christian was on the face of the earth, and he determined to reach one other person within a year, and they determined to reach one other person each for the following year and this process continued, in only thirty-three years there would be over four billion Christians.
+If this process were projected for thirty-four years, there would be 8,589,934,592 Christians.
+From time to time we have taught this same concept of "each one reach one" in our churches.

-Consider that a city of over half a million could be reached in 20 years, a nation of 8 million could be reached in 24 years, a nation of over 16 million in 25 years; a nation of over 32 million in 26 years, 64 million in 27 years, etc. Mission Impossible?
+Consider that a city of over half a million could be reached in twenty years, a nation of eight million could be reached in twenty-four years, a nation of over sixteen million in twenty-five years; a nation of over thirty-two million in twenty-six years, sixty-four million in twenty-seven years, and so forth.
+Mission Impossible?